NewBeing/ID-Generator/README.md

 # ID-Generator
 It is used to generate IDs, and guarantee global uniqueness even in distributed situations.
- - based on timestamp
+ - Based on timestamp
- - based on redis
+ - Based on redis
  - Twitter-Snowflake